The University is accredited by the Higher Learning Commission.

 Art History is a discipline that focuses on the history, theory and criticism of the visual arts and helps the student to understand different cultures and historical periods through the study and analysis of art and architecture.
 The ISU Art History Program is a liberal-arts degree and is designed to provide the student with broadly based analytical and critical viewing skills enhanced by practical studio experience and academically related courses, which will enable the student to pursue a variety of professional careers in the visual arts and graduate-level work in art history.

 The program includes a substantial number of art history courses organized to examine the history of art from a variety of cultural periods from prehistoric to modern times.
 Students may also choose to supplement departmental offerings with appropriate courses in the humanities.
-The program is supported by a well-developed collection of research materials in the Cunningham Memorial Library as well as an extensive image library located in the Department of Art and Design.
+The program is supported by a well-developed collection of research materials in the Cunningham Memorial Library.

 Art history students develop skills highly valued by employers such as critical and creative thinking, oral, written and visual communication skills, problem solving, organized research and systematic problem solving.